StateLang/StateLang/docs/design_document_for_adding_diagramming_language_generation.md

    `SemanticStateMachine` without optimizing is useful in diagramming as it's more human-intuitive.

+3. > The Entry- and Exit-actions of superstates are inherited by their derivative states.
+   > — CC_SMC `README.md`

 ## Goals
 ### Code-style-agnostic `CodeGenerator`
 Make `CodeGenerator` base class not depending on specific `XXXGenerator`